The following text from Montana State Parks gives a brief synopsis of Granite's history

 This was the richest silver mine on the earth, and it might never have been discovered if a telegram from the east hadn't been delayed.
-The miner's backers thought the venture was hopeless and ordered an end to its operation, but since that message was delayed the miners worked on and the last blast on the last shift uncovered a bonanza, which yielded $40,000,000.
+The mine's backers thought the venture was hopeless and ordered an end to its operation, but since that message was delayed the miners continued working, and the last blast on the last shift uncovered a bonanza which yielded $40,000,000.

 In the silver panic of 1893, word came to shut the mine down.
 The mine was deserted for three years, never again would it reach the population it once had of 3,000 miners.